Translate this page:

-Queens Museum Studio Program is one of very few programs of its kind to be embedded within a US museum.
+Queens Museum Studio Program is one of very few artist residencies to be embedded within a US museum.
 In the Fall of 2013, an expansion doubling the Museum’s size included the construction of eight artist studios in the north wing.
-In designating permanent real estate as highly subsidized studios for the long-term development of new work onsite, and to creating a community of artists, the Queens Museum aims to support artists’ creative processes and professional development.
+In designating permanent real estate to the long-term development of new artwork onsite, the Queens Museum aims to support artists’ creative processes and professional development.
 Students in Social Practice Queens (part of Queens College MFA Program) also share a collaborative studio space in the Queens Museum’s studio wing.

 Meet our Artists in Residence:

-The Studio Program at the Queens Museum is made possible by The Scherman Foundation's Katharine S. and Axel G. Rosin Fund.
-Additional support is provided by the New York City Department of Cultural Affairs and New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+The Studio Program at the Queens Museum is made possible in part by The Andrew W. Mellon Foundation.
+Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.